Azeol/Mapper-ToF-with-VIO/README.md

 For UART I use the GPIO34 as RxD and the GPIO35 as TxD for the LiDAR and GPIO32 as RxD and GPIO33 as TxD for the PC
 ![alt text](images/ExpansionHeader.png)

+### LED Representation on FPGA

+To be able to debug and add a bit of a feedback on what's happening I added

 ### Command needed on Nios2 Command Shell to upload code

 For those commands you need to do a cd /cygdrive/c/Users/YourUsername/Mapper-ToF-with-VIO/FPGA_NIOS_Mapper/software/Software_NiosII or Software_NiosII_bsp.